 Bagnoli (2009:547) argues that ‘the inclusion of non-linguistic dimensions in research…may allow us to access and represent different levels of experience’ - offering new and unforeseen insights that traditional methods may not be able to elicit: ‘The use of interviews relies on language as the privileged medium for the creation and communication of knowledge.
 However, our daily experience is made of a multiplicity of dimensions, which include the visual and the sensory, and which are worthy of investigation but cannot always be easily expressed in words, since not all knowledge is reducible to language (ibid).

 Whilst we are aware of the issues and considerations that using the diary-photograph; diary-interview method entailed with regard to variation in quality of data; lack of researcher control; selectivity of participant responses and potential inequity of the method; we feel strongly that its benefits added much value to our research.
-As such we would not hesitate to use it again or recommend it to others.

 Conclusion

 The study exceeded our expectations in relation to the range of information access issues it helped us to identify, and this is due to the methodology that we employed.
 The relatively unstructured approach of diary-photograph: diary-interview elicited a wide range of responses by offering all participants the freedom to creatively document their information access processes for the week of the study.
 By not limiting our participants to a particular format or by being too controlling about a structure, we were able to find out how they perceived ‘information access’ as a much wider topic than just the technological or physical aspects of library searches and software we were expecting.
 To the contrary, the students shared barriers to information that shadowed larger aspects of inclusion for students with disabilities or from different cultural backgrounds.
-We also gained insights into how information barriers made them feel which enabled us to begin to formulate a sense of the collective impact of even apparently small barriers to a broader sense of wellbeing
+We also gained insights into how information barriers made them feel which enabled us to begin to formulate a sense of the collective impact of even apparently small barriers to a broader sense of wellbeing.
+This is important for understanding factors around digital inclusion which requires a thorough examination of issues related to access, skills, participation, and usage in context (Beyene, 2018:136).

+We feel that there is much here of relevance to the sector, particularly in light of the rollout of the Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations (2018) (PSBAR) which require all public sector bodies to meet the requirements of WCAG by September 2020 (W3C, 2018).
+We feel that to meet these requirements it is paramount universities have an understanding of usability as well as technical accessibility criteria (meeting WCAG standard).
+One way to meaningfully achieve this is through dialogue with users to understand how they feel about the services at a deeper, emotional level.
+The diary-photograph: diary: interview method is highly suited to this type of work.

 Among the students’ own words, we found much inspiration to inform our future work at the University, well in excess of what we had originally hoped to gain from the study.
-We would like to end with a participant helping us understand how best to support students with disabilities:
+We end with a participant’s words on how best to support students with disabilities:

 I am always telling non-disabled people that the best way to approach a disabled person is with the question ‘How can I help?’
 Because from that I know that you want to help, you don’t know how to help, you trust me that I can explain, and you don’t have any preconceptions which can destroy the helping process.